SenseTecnic/wotkit-docs/source/quickstart.rst

 Overview
 ==========

-The WoTKit lets you quickly publish and find interesting data streams; from environmental sensors, GPS and on board data collection from vehicles, real time data feeds from mobile applications, building sensors, and internet-sourced content.
+The WoTKit lets you quickly publish, find and use interesting data streams in quick visualizations and your own applications;
+from environmental sensors, GPS and on board data collection from vehicles, real time data feeds from mobile applications, building sensors, and internet-sourced content.
 With the WoTKit you can easily add visualizations for display on a WoTKit dashboard and create applications using the WoTKit API.

 This quick start tutorial will get you started with the WoTKit.